 What causes your hangover anxiety?

 The primary causes of hangxiety are dehydration and sleep deprivation.
 Dehydration contributes to the feelings of tension, difficulty concentrating on tasks, and irritability that are characteristic of hangxiety.
-The lack of healthy sleep can cause you to feel uneasy during your day due to increased cortisol (the stress hormone) in your body - this is one reason why it's important not only to stay hydrated during a night of drinking but also to sleep well after you've stopped consuming alcohol.
+The lack of healthy sleep can cause you to feeling fatigued during your day due to increased cortisol (the stress hormone) in your body.

 This is why it's important not only to stay hydrated throughout the night but also to make sure that you're getting enough restful sleep following your time spent partying!